itsbillzhang/itsbillzhang.github.io/_posts/2023-11-15-Invoice-Validity-Detector.md

 <img class="centered" src="{{site.url}}/images/onetwo.png" />
 </p>

-2. Running Optical Character Recognition (OCR) on the image.
+Two: Running Optical Character Recognition (OCR) on the image.
 - First On Azure, I initiated Azure Computer Vision, and used the generated endpoint and key to enable its cognitive services API in Databricks.
 - The output of whatever was in our blob storage would be passed onto OCR, which turns the image into a block of text which can be parsed.